TangoJ-Labs/fabric-production-tutorials/decentralized_solo/README.md

 #### The following steps occur inside the CLI Bash session:
 >**1.6) Enroll the CA administrator**
-<br>This will create a client config file (if not preexisting), and create an msp directory.
+<br>This will create a client config file (if not preexisting), and create an msp directory:
 >>`fabric-ca-client enroll -d -u https://org1-admin-ca:adminpw@org1-ca:7054`
 >
 ><br>An MSP directory should have been created in the CLI home directory.
-The `cacerts/org1-ca-7054.pem` is the same certificate as the ca-cert.pem (renamed org1-ca-7054.pem) we created in the CA and used in the CLI config file:
+The `cacerts/org1-ca-7054.pem` is the same certificate as the ca-cert.pem (renamed org1-ca-cert.pem) we created in the CA and passed to the common `/data` directory to be used in the CLI config file.
-><br><pre>.
+><br><pre style="line-height: 0.7;">.
 ><br>└── msp
 ><br>    ├── cacerts
 ><br>    │   └── org1-ca-7054.pem